Yegberink/website1/content/project/Soy report/index.md

 {{< rawhtml >}}
 <iframe src="https://soy-balance-eu.onrender.com" width=100% height=900"></iframe>
 {{< /rawhtml >}}
 <span style="font-size: smaller;">*Figure 4: Sankey diagram for the flows of soy in the EU.
-Change the year with the dropdown menu, and add data on the origin of the soy in the top right. __It can take a while for the figure to load__.
+Change the year with the dropdown menu, and add data on the origin of the soy by selecting "with import source". __It can take a while for the figure to load as I use a free web service__.
 [Click here to go to larger representation  of the graph](https://soy-balance-eu.onrender.com)*</span>

 __Conclusion__